Frequently Asked Questions

 many students are currently in the program?

-Our program averages about 700 students per term, with over 3,000 worldwide students overall in the program.
+Our program averages about 200 students per trimester, with over 2500 alumni worldwide.

 can I do with this degree?
 Why do people take this degree?